For where two or three

 Glory to God, whose power, working in us, can do infinitely more than we can ask or imagine.
 Glory to God from generation to generation, in the Church, and in Christ Jesus, for ever and ever.
 Amen

-Go in peace as a sign of hope for all people by showing forth the living presence of Christ in the world, who lives and reigns with you and the Holy Spirit, one God, for ever and ever.
+Go in peace as a sign of hope for all people by showing forth the living presence of God in this world and may the blessing of God almighty the Father, the Son, and the Holy Spirit be among you and remain with you always.
 Amen.